mohamedmosilhy/Bondi-Website-Project/README.md

 The project uses HTML, and CSS, along with the Bootstrap framework for responsive design and styling.

+## Demo   <!-- Added Demo Section -->

+You can check out a live demo of Bondi [here](https://mohamedmosilhy.github.io/Bondi-Website-Project/).

 ## Project Structure

 The project files and directories are structured as follows: